DOBCROFT INFANT SCHOOL

 The governors ensure that there is an annual statement to parents on how the PP funding has been used.
 This task is carried out within the requirements published by the Department for Education.

-The Pupil Premium strategy attached outlines the barriers to learning within our schoolsetting.
+The Pupil Premium strategy below outlines the barriers to learning within our schoolsetting.
 If you need any information further to this, or on any other aspect of information provided on the website, please feel free to contact the school office.

 To apply for Free School Meals/Milk/Pupil Premium Funding